 This prospectus relates to the offer and sale from time to time by the Selling Stockholders of up to an aggregate of 13,474,683 Resale Shares, consisting of: (i) up to 474,683 HB Shares, of which 161,392 shares of Common Stock are held by Cove Lane and 313,291 shares of Common Stock are held by HBC, in each case issued on September 25, 2023, pursuant to the Settlement Agreement; and (ii) up to 13,000,000 Penny Warrant Shares.
-For additional information regarding the issuances of Penny Warrants and the HB Shares, see the sections titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Developments-Transactions with Oramed Pharmaceuticals Inc. and Sorrento Therapeutics, Inc." and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Developments-Settlement Agreement," respectively, above.
-We are registering the shares of Common Stock in order to permit the Selling Stockholders to offer the Resale Shares for resale from time to time.
+For additional information regarding the issuances of Penny Warrants and the HB Shares, see the sections titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Developments-Transactions with Oramed Pharmaceuticals Inc. and Sorrento Therapeutics, Inc." and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Developments (in order to permit the Selling Stockholders to offer the Resale Shares for resale from time to time.
 Except for the relationships described in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Developments," the Selling Stockholders have not had any material relationship with us within the past three years.